JCMexplains/writing-for-success-2023/textbook.md

 information that would help them locate the source material.
 This may include the title of the source, section headings and paragraph numbers for websites, and so forth.
-- When writing a paper, discuss with your professor what particular standards he or she would like you to follow.
+- Ask your professor whether they have particular standards they want you to follow.

 ## 13.3 Creating a References Section